PluginMania/RenderOverrideForMaya/docs_reST/source/en/sec01_overview/loadPlugin.rst

 * When RenderOverride is successfully loaded, the "RenderOverride" shelf is automatically loaded.

-  * (may be loaded automatically when Maya is launched after the plug-in is installed)
+  * (may be loaded automatically when Maya® is launched after the plug-in is installed)

 * Please make sure that the Shelf is loaded as shown below.
 * Use this Shelf to create RenderOverride nodes, switch active nodes, etc.